DeannaCarina/DatabasesLessons/README.md

 In this example, first collumn is the primary key ID, third collumn is the Foreign Key ID

 SELECT * FROM "Track" WHERE "Composer" = 'Queen';

+-------------------------------------------------------Lesson 2

+To install PsycoPG2 into workspace: pip3 install psycopg2

+Make new python file:
+touch sql-psycopg2.py (DO NOT NAME IT psycopg2.py AS THERE IS A FILE WITH THIS NAME IN THE PACKAGE ALREADY)

+To run the python file in the CLI: python3 sql-psycopg2.py